-For additional cross-validation of the radiolabeled cCPE^{S313A}, this variant was also fluorescently labeled using a Cy5 maleimide dye.
-PSN-1 cells were exposed to Cy5-labeled cCPE^{S313A} and subsequently imaged by confocal microscopy (Supplemental Fig. 3).
-The fluorescence associated with Cy5-cCPE^{S313A} was localized mainly in the cytoplasm and plasma membrane of PSN-1 cells, similar to claudin-4 immunostaining.
+For additional cross-validation of the radiolabelled cCPE^{S313A}, this variant was also fluorescently labelled using a Cy5 maleimide dye.
+PSN-1 cells were exposed to Cy5-labelled cCPE^{S313A}, and subsequently imaged by confocal microscopy (Supplemental Fig. 3).
+The fluorescence associated with Cy5-cCPE^{S313A} was localised mainly in the cytoplasm and plasma membrane of PSN-1 cells, similar to claudin-4 immunostaining.